 One of the friends who sailed with Briscoe was Erskine Childers – who had already written his famous yachting spy novel ‘Riddle of the Sands’.
 Before the First World War they sailed Golden Vanity extensively in the southern North Sea, regularly visiting Holland and Belgium, the ‘lowlands, low’ mentioned in the shanty.

 Her name was taken from a ship in the sea shanty ‘The Golden Vanity’ which dates back to from the 17th century.

-The vessel is supported by The Golden Vanity Trust, who have their own website here.
+The vessel is supported by The Golden Vanity Trust.

 Golden Vanity is rigged now just as she was when she was launched early last century.
 She has a ‘Gaff Cutter’ rig.
 It is a very versatile and powerful rig, easy to handle in light airs and strong winds, making her an ideal vessel to learn about traditional sailing methods.